Param-Harrison/ebook-writer/books/know-the-why.md

 Your API design should serve your clients, not your preferences.

+### Why do you need gRPC and Protocol Buffers?

+You built REST APIs.
+They worked.
+They were simple.

+But then you needed high-performance APIs.
+You needed streaming.
+You needed type safety.
+You needed efficient binary protocols.

+REST couldn't handle it well.
+JSON is verbose.
+HTTP/1.1 is slow.
+No streaming support.

+That's when you realized: maybe you need gRPC.

+**gRPC** is a high-performance RPC framework.
+It uses HTTP/2.
+It supports streaming.
+It's fast.
+It's efficient.

+**Protocol Buffers** are gRPC's data format.
+They're binary.
+They're compact.
+They're type-safe.
+They're faster than JSON.

+Think of it like communication.

+REST is like talking.
+It's human-readable.
+It's flexible.
+But it's slower.

+gRPC is like telepathy.
+It's fast.
+It's efficient.
+But it's binary.

+In your backend, gRPC includes:

+- **HTTP/2** — multiplexed, binary protocol
+- **Protocol Buffers** — efficient serialization
+- **Streaming** — bidirectional streaming
+- **Type safety** — strong typing
+- **Code generation** — auto-generate client/server code

+gRPC features:
+- **Unary RPC** — single request/response
+- **Server streaming** — server sends multiple responses
+- **Client streaming** — client sends multiple requests
+- **Bidirectional streaming** — both stream simultaneously

+Protocol Buffers:
+- **Binary format** — more efficient than JSON
+- **Type definitions** — .proto files define types
+- **Code generation** — generate code for languages
+- **Backward compatible** — evolve schemas safely

+gRPC is good when:
+- You need high performance
+- You need streaming
+- You need type safety
+- You're building microservices

+REST is good when:
+- You need human-readable APIs
+- You need browser compatibility
+- You need simple APIs
+- You want HTTP caching

+Without gRPC, REST limits performance.
+JSON is verbose.
+HTTP/1.1 is slow.

+With gRPC, you get high performance.
+Binary is efficient.
+HTTP/2 is fast.

+gRPC is essential for microservices.
+Use it for high-performance APIs.

+### Why do you need to understand the CAP Theorem?

+You built a distributed system.
+You had multiple databases.
+You had replication.

+But then you noticed: you couldn't have everything.
+Strong consistency meant slower responses.
+High availability meant eventual consistency.
+You had to choose.

+That's when you realized: you need to understand the CAP Theorem.

+**CAP Theorem** states that in a distributed system, you can only guarantee two of three properties: Consistency, Availability, Partition tolerance.

+Think of it like a triangle.
+You can only be at two corners at once.

+**Consistency** — all nodes see the same data at the same time.

+**Availability** — system remains operational.

+**Partition tolerance** — system continues despite network failures.

+CAP combinations:
+- **CA** — consistency and availability (no partitions)
+- **CP** — consistency and partition tolerance (sacrifice availability)
+- **AP** — availability and partition tolerance (sacrifice consistency)

+Real-world examples:
+- **CP systems** — databases (PostgreSQL, MongoDB) — consistent, but may be unavailable
+- **AP systems** — distributed caches (Redis cluster) — available, but eventually consistent
+- **CA systems** — single-node databases — consistent and available, but not partitioned

+CAP implications:
+- **Choose based on needs** — different systems need different guarantees
+- **Trade-offs** — you can't have everything
+- **Design decisions** — guide architecture choices

+Without understanding CAP, you try to have everything.
+You fail.

+With CAP understanding, you make informed choices.
+You design appropriately.

+CAP Theorem is essential knowledge.
+Use it to understand distributed systems.

 ### Why do you need to choose between microservices and monoliths?

 The app was growing.
 Features were piling up.
 The codebase was getting large.